-- The digestive gland, often referred to as liver or hepatopancreas of Pila is a somewhat triangular plate or cone with a very convex outer and more or less flattened inner surface.
-The cone is spirally coiled from the tip inwards and downwards following the whorls of the shell. - The gland is of a brownish to dirty green colour and is quite soft when fresh.
-Two main ducts arise from the two main lobes of the digestive gland; these ducts unite just before reaching stomach to open into it by a common aperture. - The digestive gland is made up of a number of fine tubules bound together by connective tissue.
-These tubules unite with one another to form larger tubules which terminate in two main ducts corresponding to two main lobes of the gland.
-The terminal part of each tubule is glandular, called the alveolus and the rest of the tubule is ciliated. - The alveoli have three kinds of cells, they are secretory, resorptive and calcareous cells or lime cells.
-The secretory cells produce a brown liquid containing an enzyme which dissolves cellulose of plants in the stomach converting in into pulp.
-The resorptive cells produce a proteolytic enzyme.
-This enzyme brings about intracellular digestion of cellulose pulp.
-The calcareous cells store phosphate of lime.
+- The digestive gland, often referred to as liver or hepatopancreas, of Pila is a somewhat triangular plate or cone. - > The cone is spirally coiled from the tip inwards and downwards. - > The gland is of a brownish to dirty green colour and is quite soft when fresh. - Two main ducts arise from the two main lobes of the digestive gland; these ducts unite just before reaching stomach to open into it by a common aperture. - The digestive gland is made up of a number of fine tubules bound together by connective tissue. - The terminal part of each tubule is glandular, called the alveolus and the rest of the tubule is ciliated. - The alveoli have three kinds of cells, they are secretory, resorptive and calcareous cells or lime cells. - The secretory cells produce a brown liquid containing an enzyme which dissolves cellulose of plants in the stomach converting into pulp. - > The resorptive cells produce a proteolytic enzyme. - > This enzyme brings about intracellular digestion of cellulose pulp. - > The calcareous cells store phosphate of lime.